 In 1996 Rebecca was commissioned by the ABC (Australian Broadcasting Corporation) to illustrate several pages in ‘The Play School Red Book’, the feature illustration was titled ‘Little Red Engine’ and was released in both paperback and hardback edition.

-In 1999 Rebecca was appointed by the Australian Government as Principal Artist for Merchandising for Australia’s Centenary of Federation (1901-2001).
+In 1999 Rebecca was appointed by the Australian Government as Principal Artist of Merchandising for Australia’s Centenary of Federation (1901-2001).
 Under this appointment Rebecca worked with 22 individual Licensees to create product for the near yearlong event.
 Designing limited edition collector pieces through to mass market product ranges provided an amazing opportunity to work with a select group of companies and organisations such as The Royal Australian Mint Canberra, Driza-Bone and Waterford Wedgwood.